Ldupe/FreeRTOS_STM32N6570-DK/README.md

 ## Running the project on your N6 board

 ### Clone the repository
-Open a GitBash window in the location your want to import the project in and run the following commands :
+Open a GitBash window in the location you want to import the project into and run the following commands :

 ```bash
 git clone https://github.com/Ldupe/FreeRTOS_STM32N6570-DK.git